-HM Government (2020) Further Government Response To The Report From The Joint Committee On The Draft Domestic Abuse Bill, Session 2017-19 14 contact with often not having the specialism or capacity to support them.
-To understand the distinct and often disproportionate ways minoritised women experience abuse, as well as the most appropriate referral pathways, the training must involve the expertise of service-providers run by and for minoritised communities.
+&lt;sup>7 HM Government (2020) Further Government Response To The Report From The Joint Committee On The Draft Domestic Abuse Bill, Session 2017-19 14 and often disproportionate ways minoritised women experience abuse, as well as the most appropriate referral pathways, the training must involve the expertise of service-providers run by and for minoritised communities.
 If not, vital opportunities to help survivors are being missed.